Vattenfall's Annual General Meeting 2020

 Guidelines for renumeration

-The AGM approved the board's proposal to retain current guidelines for remuneration to senior executives.
-The guidelines correspond to the government’s guidelines for terms of employment for senior executives in state-owned enterprises, adopted by the government on 22 December 2016, with a deviation regarding how these are to be applied in Vattenfall's subsidiaries.
+The AGM approved the board's proposal for guidelines for remuneration to senior executives.
+The guidelines correspond to the government’s principles for terms of employment for senior executives in state-owned enterprises, adopted by the government on 27 February 2020, with a deviation regarding how these are to be applied in Vattenfall AB's subsidiaries.

 Election of board members

 The AGM decided that the number of AGM-elected members should be nine in number.
-Lars G Nordström, chairman since June 2011, was re-elected as chairman of the board.
-Fredrik Arp, Viktoria Bergman, Håkan Erixon, Tomas Kåberger, Jenny Lahrin, Fredrik Rystedt and Åsa Söderström Winberg were re-elected.
-Ann Carlsson, CEO of Apoteket AB, was elected as a new board member.
+Lars G Nordström, chairman since June 2011, was re-elected as Chairman of the Board.
+Viktoria Bergman, Ann Carlsson, Håkan Erixon, Tomas Kåberger, Jenny Lahrin, Fredrik Rystedt and Åsa Söderström Winberg were re-elected.
+Fredrik Arp declined re-election.
+Mats Granryd, Chairman of the Board of Coor AB and former board member Swedbank AB and former CEO Tele 2 AB, was elected as a new board member.

 Remuneration to the board

-The AGM decided on a remuneration fee of SEK 790,000 for the chairman of the board and SEK 370,000 for other board members.
+Due to the current situation, the AGM decided to retain the current remuneration to the board, and to wait with a decision on higher remuneration proposed in the notice to attend the AGM.
+The AGM decided on a remuneration fee of SEK 790,000 for the Chairman of the Board and SEK 370,000 for other board members.
 For work on the Audit Committee, a fee was set at SEK 99,000 for its chairman and SEK 75,000 for other members.
 A fee for work on the Remuneration Committee was set at SEK 60,000 for its chairman and SEK 45,000 for other members.
 No fees will be paid to employee representatives and those who are employed at the Swedish Government Offices.